Railslide/subvenv/README2.md

 Any other virtualenv manager making use of the `VIRTUALENV` environment variable should probably work too.

 Virtualenvwrapper projects integration
 --------------------------------------

+Using Virtualenvwrapper projects removes the need of manually running Subvenv.
+Project creation will activate Subvenv behind the scenes and a Sublime project file will be automagically created inside the project folder.

 License